What is a refurbished phone?

 What do you get with a refurbished phone?

-We ordered an iPhone 12 from Affordable Mobiles, a refurbished phone specialist, to see how a refurbished phone compares to a brand-new handset.
+Back in 2023, we ordered an iPhone 12 from Affordable Mobiles, a refurbished phone specialist, to see how a refurbished phone compares to a brand-new handset.
 First, the iPhone arrived in a standard parcel.
 Upon opening it, we found that no official packaging was included.
 Instead, the iPhone 12 was well protected in a bubble wrap baggie.

 There was no charging plug, although you don’t get that with brand-new models either.
 However, there is a fast-charging USB-C to Lightning cable included.